 2.4 Conflict of Interest

-Molecular Oral Microbiology requires that all authors disclose any potential sources of conflict of interest.
+Molecular Oral Microbiology requires that all authors (both corresponding author and co-authors) disclose any potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
-Conflict of interest forms (see link below) must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
+Conflicts of interest must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
 Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
-If the authors have no conflict of interest to declare, they must also state this at submission.

 It is the responsibility of the corresponding author to have all authors of a manuscript fill out a conflict of interest disclosure form, and to upload all forms as supplementary material as the manuscript is submitted.
 Please find the form below: